Baby Formula Shortage: Abbott Plant Reopening and Imports Should Help

 Parents of infants continue to struggle to find baby formula.
 The shortage has run since November 2021 and hit a scary 73 percent out-of-stock rate on May 22, according to Datasembly.
 When will the baby formula shortage end?

 The baby formula shortage stems largely from the same supply-chain issues plaguing other industries.
-The pandemic hit consumer product supply hard due to a shortage of truckers to transport products, closure of manufacturing plants, lack of labor for manufacturing plants, and more.
+The COVID-19 pandemic hit consumer product supply hard due to a shortage of truckers to transport products, manufacturing plants closing, a lack of labor for manufacturing plants, and more.
 Inflation and product recalls haven’t helped matters.

-In Feb.
-2022, Abbott Laboratories issued a major recall of some of its formula due to possible bacterial contamination of products.
-As Abbott is one of the largest companies making formula today, that recall has drastically hurt total formula supply.
+In February 2022, Abbott Laboratories issued a major recall of some of its baby formula due to possible bacterial contamination.
+Since Abbott is one of the largest companies making formula today, the recall impacted the total formula supply.

-As The Wall Street Journal reported on May 6, the Abbott recall applies to brands made at its Sturgis, Mich., plant.
-The Similac, Alimentum, and EleCare brands are affected, and the FDA says that five infants were hospitalized and two died after consuming contaminated formula.
+The recall applied to brands made at its Sturgis, Mich., plant.
+The Similac, Alimentum, and EleCare brands were also impacted.
+Hospitalizations and two deaths were reported due to the contaminated formula.

 Abbott will reopen its plant in Michigan.

 In what looks like a major respite for parents facing formula shortage, Abbott has said that it has restarted the production at its Michigan plant.
 Initially, the company will produce EleCare and some of the other specialty and metabolic formulas at the plant.